Ousted South Korean president Park Geun-hye stands trial

 Seoul (CNN)Millions took to the streets to demand she step down.
 A top court ousted her from office.
-Now, Park Geun-hye, South Korea's former president, will appear in the dock -- the final chapter in a corruption scandal that led to her downfall.
+Now, Park Geun-hye, South Korea's former president, is in the dock -- the final chapter in a corruption scandal that led to her downfall.

-Park's trial begins Tuesday at the Seoul Central District Court and is likely to last for several months.
-Park is expected to defend charges of corruption, coercion and leaking confidential information to a non-public servant.
+On the first day of her trial, Park denied charges of corruption, coercion and leaking confidential information.
+The proceedings are likely to last for several months.

+Park entered the Seoul Central District Court building wearing handcuffs and a dark blue suit emblazoned with a badge identifying her as prisoner 503.
+Once in the courtroom, she bowed slightly toward lawyers and when asked by the judge what her occupation was, she replied: "I don't have any occupation."

-South Koreans are eagerly anticipating the trial of the country's first female president, who spent both her youth and later years in the Blue House -- the country's equivalent to the White House.
+South Koreans have been eagerly anticipating the trial of the country's first female president, who spent both her youth and later years in the Blue House -- the country's equivalent to the White House.

-Some 500 people lined up on Friday at Seoul court to apply for one of 68 courtroom seats to get a ringside view.
+Some 500 people had lined up on Friday at Seoul court to apply for one of 68 courtroom seats to get a ringside view.
 One woman, who had lined up for an hour and didn't want to give her name, told CNN that she wanted to see the trial because she wanted "to view justice, to see it play out with her own eyes."

-Those who didn't get a seat will be subject to blanket coverage from the South Korean media, which is already speculating over whether Park will appear in the dock wearing prison garb or regular clothes -- although the trial itself won't be televised.
+Those who didn't get a seat will be subject to blanket coverage from the South Korean media, although the trial itself won't be televised.

 "I am very curious about whether she is going to receive a fair public trial just like any civilian without special treatment," said 29-year-old Kim Han-min.

-Park was arrested in March shortly after she was ousted as president by the country's Constitutional Court, which upheld a decision by the country's parliament to impeach her.
+Park was arrested in March shortly after she was ousted as President by the country's Constitutional Court, which upheld a decision by the country's parliament to impeach her.
 Her removal from office followed months of public outcry over a wave of corruption allegations.

-"The suspect abused the mighty power and position as President to take bribes from companies and infringed upon the freedom of corporate management and leaked important confidential official information," the Seoul Central District Prosecutor's Office said in a statement on her arrest.

-Park was accused of being unduly influenced by her longtime friend and adviser, Choi Soon-sil, who is also on trial for abuse of power and fraud.
+She was accused of being unduly influenced by her longtime friend and adviser, Choi Soon-sil, who is also on trial for abuse of power and fraud.
 The court that upheld her impeachment her agreed with accusations that Park had abused her authority in helping Choi raise donations from companies for foundations she had set up.

-"I just want the truth to be revealed.
-Our people are divided...
-Some people still respect her while some hate her," said a 67-year-old woman from Incheon, who didn't want to give her name.
+Park's removal from office cleared the way for criminal proceedings, as South Korean presidents face immunity from prosecution.
+If convicted, she could spend the rest of her life in prison.

+"Park Geun-Hye, in collusion with her friend Choi Soon-Sil, let Choi -- who had no official position -- intervene in state affairs ... and they abused power and pressured business companies to offer bribes," prosecutor Lee Won-Seok said in court Tuesday.

 Also indicted in the trial is Lotte chairman Shin Dong-bin, a billionaire businessmen who was allegedly involved in bribery.